 People who get a DUI in California can get a restricted license if they meet specific requirements.
 The requirements include the following:

-A restricted license is not available to everyone who has received a second DUI conviction.
+A restricted license is not available to everyone with a second DUI conviction.
 Consult a qualified Los Angeles DUI lawyer if you are uncertain about your eligibility.
 A DUI attorney can help you determine your options for obtaining a restricted license.

 Criminal Penalties for a Second Offense Dui in California